ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - Implementing auth on the frontend.md

 However, it is good to notice that even the use of httpOnly cookies does not guarantee anything.
 It has even been suggested that httpOnly cookies are [not any safer than](https://academind.com/tutorials/localstorage-vs-cookies-xss/) the use of local storage.

 So no matter the used solution the most important thing is to [minimize the risk](https://cheatsheetseries.owasp.org/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.html) of XSS attacks altogether.

+## Next
+The next section looks more closely at conditionally rendering components in the frontend.
+See here: [[Webdev -FSO - Props, Children and Prototypes]]